jonahadkins/jonahadkins.github.io/_posts/2020-02-16-states-on-states.md

 In their awesome infinite wisdom, the people who name places absolutely __love__ naming places after states.
 For example, [Kansas, Georgia](https://en.wikipedia.org/wiki/Kansas,_Georgia) or [Florida, Colorado](https://en.wikipedia.org/wiki/Florida,_Colorado).

-I'm fairly sure a lot of these aren't _real_ places, more like these weird named things that have existed only because it was put on a map once and never removed in subsequent editions, and i'm curious enough to dig into it more.
+I'm fairly sure a lot of these aren't _real_ places, more like these weird named things that have existed only because it was put on a map once and never removed in subsequent editions, it's also worth noting the [etymologies](https://en.wikipedia.org/wiki/List_of_state_and_territory_name_etymologies_of_the_United_States) of these names that are endlessly re-used.

 ## Source Data